- BA - English (PDF willl open in new tab)

 The Bachelor of Arts in English encourages the development and mastery of writing strategies, critical-thinking skills and knowledge of how to apply this learning in real life situations.
 Effective communication and analytical skills are a necessity in almost every career pursuit.

 The Bachelor of Science in English with Teacher Licensure 7-12 is designed to provide highly qualified teachers in English at the secondary school level.
 In addition to encouraging the development and mastery of writing strategies, critical-thinking skills and knowledge, the student will have significant coursework in professional education.
-Students must be admitted into the teacher education program through the School of Education.
+Students must be admitted into the Educator Preparation Program through the School of Education.
 The School of Education is committed to excellence in teacher preparation through both classroom instruction and field experiences.

 The English minor is a structured selection of courses by which a student can enrich his or her academic preparation in effective writing strategies, critical thinking and communication skills.
 The minor complements a major by broadening the student’s academic experience.